JuliusSaik/booklibrary-api/README.md

 Library book API using Java Spring Boot, mySQL and H2 database(for testing).
+For Cognizant Sourcery Academy entrance exam.

 1) Configure mysql properties in ```application.properties```
 2) Run application to initialize table of books